On responsibility, leadership and in-between

 “A leader is one who knows the way, walks the way and shows the way”.

-All this is indeed the role of a successful Quality Assurance professional, for then his job is no longer a constant struggle with the workers, and he becomes an inspiration to the people who go along with him.
-A willing cooperation, bringing results with no glass ceiling, no limits.
+All this is indeed the role of a successful Quality Assurance professional.
+For then his job is no longer a constant struggle with the workers.
+He becomes an inspiration to the people who go along with him.
+Willing cooperation, bringing results with no glass ceiling, no limits.